 9. The World Changed Here Pavilion.
 If it’s a little too wet or chilly to see the Falls, why not become an expert on them instead?
 At the interactive The World Changed Here Pavilion, you’ll learn all about the wonder’s natural history, and how Nikola Tesla harnessed its energy way back in 1895.

-10. At the Niagara Power Vista in nearby Lewiston, you’ll delve even deeper into the Falls’ phenomenal energy through hair-raising multimedia experiences and experiments.
+10. At Niagara Power Vista in nearby Lewiston, you’ll delve even deeper into the Falls’ phenomenal energy through hair-raising multimedia experiences and experiments.
 Peruse the 50 interactive exhibits on hydroelectricity and then sneak outside for a bird’s-eye view from the observation deck, which is perched 350 feet above the Niagara Gorge.
+This attraction is temporarily closed.